 Gold price falls by Rs 40 per sovereign in Chennai

-CHENNAI: In Chennai, today, the price of 22-carat gold decreased by Rs 40 per sovereign and is sold at Rs 46,360.
+CHENNAI: In Chennai today, the price of 22-carat gold decreased by Rs 40 per sovereign and is now sold at Rs 46,480.

-Accordingly, the price per gram of gold is decreased by Rs 5 and being sold at Rs 5,795
+Accordingly, the price per gram of gold has decreased by Rs 5 and is being sold at Rs 5,810.

-Similarly, Silver prices fell by Rs 0.50 and one gram of silver is sold for Rs 76.
+Silver prices remain unchanged and one gram of silver is sold for Rs 75.50 .

 Next Story